GrooveHacker/fnaf-irl/README.md

 - If they shine the flashlight at you before you hit the button, your attack has failed and you must return to the starting room.

+- Once you have returned, you may continue moving around and scanning QR codes.

 ## Start the Game